 Surface Tension

-• Creates pressure difference across curved interfaces; small bubbles have higher internal pressure than large ones
+Creates a pressure difference across curved interfaces.
+The Young-Laplace equation for a spherical bubble gives ฮP=2ฯ/R, so smaller bubbles have higher internal pressure than larger ones.

-• Drives capillary action; water rises in narrow tubes because adhesion to walls exceeds cohesion between water molecules
+Drives capillary action.
+Water rises in narrow tubes because adhesion to the tube walls exceeds cohesion between water molecules.
+The height of capillary rise increases as tube diameter decreases.

 Vapor Pressure

-• Equilibrium pressure of vapor above liquid—represents the fluid's tendency to evaporate at a given temperature
+Equilibrium pressure of vapor above a liquid surface at a given temperature.
+It represents the fluid's tendency to evaporate.

-Compare: Surface Tension vs. Vapor Pressure—both involve molecular interactions at interfaces, but surface tension resists surface expansion while vapor pressure drives molecules to escape the liquid.
+Compare: Surface Tension vs. Vapor Pressure.
+Both involve molecular interactions at interfaces, but surface tension resists surface expansion while vapor pressure drives molecules to escape the liquid phase.
 A fluid can have high surface tension but low vapor pressure (like mercury) or the reverse.
-For droplet formation problems, use surface tension; for boiling and cavitation, use vapor pressure.
+For droplet formation and capillary problems, use surface tension; for boiling and cavitation problems, use vapor pressure.

 Quick Reference Table